The Bank''s Board of Directors is pleased to present the Report on its

 of India, Reserve Bank of India (RBI), Securities and Exchange Board of

-India (SEBI), Insurance Regulatory and Development Authority (IRDA) and
+India (SEBI), Insurance Regulatory and Development Authority of India

-co-operation and guidance.
+valuable co-operation and guidance.
 The Board also acknowledges, with

 gratitude, the co-operation and support received from various State

-Governments and other banking/ financial institutions.
-The Board thanks various
+Governments and other banks/ financial institutions.
+The Board thanks

 record its deep sense of gratitude to its loyal shareholders and

-customers for extending their support during the year and looks
+customers for extending their support during the year, and looks

 forward to their continued association in the years ahead.
 During the

-financial year, your Bank has received various recognitions and
+financial year, the Bank has received various recognitions and

-accolades for its excellence in the core banking domain and beyond.
+accolades for its excellence in the banking domain.
 The Board is

-thankful to all such organisations/ agencies for formally recognising your Bank''s efforts.
-The Board appreciates the sincere and
+thankful to all such organisations/ agencies for formally recognising

+the Bank''s efforts.
+The Board appreciates the sincere and devoted

 services displayed by its entire staff and highly values their